CovHackSoc/covhack-hugo/content/directions.md

 Coventry has direct train links to the following major cities:

-* Birmingham (20 minutes journey from New Street Station)
+* Birmingham (20 minute journey from New Street Station)
 * London (1 Hour from Euston with fast train, 2 hours with the cheaper and slower one)
 * Oxford (45 Minutes)
 * Manchester (2 Hours from Manchester Piccadilly)